 Linking Leadership and Art

 There is a powerful link between leadership and art.
 Both are creative acts, and both require divergent thinking and visionary skills.
 The About section of the Hulse Leadership Development website documents Diane Hulse’s leadership career.
-In addition to leading schools, Diane has a distinguished career as an artist, which is detailed below and includes some examples from her production.
+In addition to leading schools, Diane has a distinguished career as an artist, which is detailed below.

 Diane Hulse Art Biography

-After receiving a BA and MA in the visual arts, Diane studied at the Arts Students’ League of New York and the Greenwich House Pottery.
+After receiving a BA and MA in the visual arts, Diane studied at the Arts Students’ League of New York, Greenwich House Pottery, 92Y, School of Visual Arts, and Penland School of Craft.
 During a career in education that spanned four decades, Diane taught painting, print-making, architecture, sculpture, and art appreciation at three distinguished private schools in New York City.
-Diane’s drawings, paintings, and sculpture have been exhibited at Beloit College, the Art Students’ League, the Pastel Society of America, the Connecticut Pastel Society, the Staten Island Museum, Staten Island Academy, South Street and Studio E Galleries in Greenport, NY, and the Delaney Cooke Gallery in Sag Harbor, NY.
+Diane’s drawings, paintings, and sculpture have been exhibited at Beloit College, the Art Students’ League, the Pastel Society of America, Chester County Studio Tour, the Staten Island Museum, Staten Island Academy, and numerous galleries on the East End of Long Island.
 Diane’s art is held in private collections around the country.

 Diane cites many sources of inspiration for her artwork.
-Potter Wayne Higby, and painters April Gornik, Richard Diebenkorn, J.M.W.
-Turner, and Gerhard Richter‘s abstractions from the 1990’s particularly resonate.
-Additionally, she is influenced by Jomon pottery, Chinese brush painting, archaeology, the natural world, metaphor, poetry, classical music, and primitive art.
+Potter Wayne Higby, and painters Henri Matisse, J.M.W.
+Turner, and Joan Mitchell particularly resonate.
+Additionally, she is influenced by Jomon pottery, Chinese brush painting, Carl Jung, archaeology, the natural world, metaphor, poetry, contemporary classical music, and primitive art.